nicklockwood/iCarousel/README.md

 	@property (nonatomic, strong, readonly) NSArray *indexesForVisibleItems;

-An array containing the indexes of all item views currently visible in the carousel, including placeholder views.
+An array containing the indexes of all item views currently loaded and visible in the carousel, including placeholder views.
 The array contains NSNumber objects whose integer values match the indexes of the views.
 The indexes for item views start at zero and match the indexes passed to the dataSource to load the view, however the indexes for any visible placeholder views will either be negative (less than zero) or greater than or equal to `numberOfItems`.
 Indexes for placeholder views in this array *do not* equate to the placeholder view index used with the dataSource.

 	@property (nonatomic, strong, readonly) NSArray *visibleItemViews;